-- The student's age. - The nature of the offense and the circumstances which led to the offense. - The student's prior disciplinary record. - The effectiveness of other forms of discipline - Information from parents, teachers, and others as appropriate. - Other extenuating circumstances.
+- The student's age - Student's understanding of the impact of their behavior - The nature of the offense and the circumstances which led to the offense. - The student's prior disciplinary record. - The effectiveness of other forms of discipline - Information from parents, teachers, staff and others as appropriate. - The impact of the overall school community - The seriousness of the behavior and the degree of harm caused - Other extenuating circumstances.

-PENALTIES
+PENALTIES & CONSEQUENCES

 Students, who are found to have violated the West Seneca Schools Code of Conduct, shall be subject to the following penalties either alone or in combination with one another.
 The school personnel identified after each penalty are authorized to impose that penalty, consistent with the student's right to due process.
 Typically, discipline will be progressive.
+This means that both the number of violations and severity of the behavior will be considered when determining consequences.

-- Verbal warning any member of the district staff - Written warning bus driver, hall, lunch, study hall monitors, teachers, and administration - Written notification to parent bus driver, hall, lunch study hall and lunch monitors, teachers and administration - Detention administration and teachers - Suspension from transportation administration

-- Suspension from athletic participation administration - Suspension from social or extracurricular activities administration - Suspension from District computer resources- administration - Suspension of other privileges administration - In-school suspension administration - Removal from classroom teachers, administration - Short-term suspension (five days or less) administration - Long-term suspension (more than five days) Superintendent, Superintendent's designee - Permanent suspension from school Superintendent, Board of Education - Restitution, community service and/or outside intervention Administration
+- Verbal warning any member of the District staff - Written warning bus driver, hall, lunch, study hall monitors, teachers, and administration - Written notification to parent -teachers and administration - Detention administration and teachers - Suspension from transportation administration - Suspension from athletic participation administration - Suspension from social or extracurricular activities administration - Suspension from District computer resources- administration - Suspension of other privileges administration - In-school suspension administration - Temporary removal from classroom teachers, administration - Short-term suspension (five days or less) administration - Long-term suspension (more than five days) Superintendent, Superintendent's designee - Permanent suspension from school Superintendent, Board of Education - Restitution, community service and/or outside intervention Administration